kabanero-io/kabanero-pipelines/docs/Curation.md

 1. Edit the existing tasks, pipelines, or trigger files as needed or add your new tasks and pipelines here.
 To learn more about pipelines and creating new tasks, see [the pipeline tutorial](https://github.com/tektoncd/pipeline/blob/master/docs/tutorial.md).

-# Creating a release from your pipelines repo
+# Creating a pipelines release from your pipelines repo

 The Kabanero operator expects all the pipelines artifacts to be packaged in an archive file.
 The archive file should also include a manifest file that lists out each file in the archive along with it's sha256 hash.
-The kabanero-pipelines contains a set of artifacts under the `ci` directory that lets you create and publish a release of your pipelines easily.
+The kabanero-pipelines repo  contains a set of artifacts under the `ci` directory that lets you create and publish a release of your pipelines easily.

-## Creating a release locally
+## Creating the pipelines release artifacts locally

 You can build your pipeline repo locally and generate the necessary pipeline archive to use in the Kabanero CR.
 The archive file can then be hosted someplace of your chooseing and used in the Kabanero CR.
 To generate the archive file locally